By the end of this section, you will be able to:

-Meteors are tiny solid particles that enter Earth’s atmosphere from interplanetary space.
+Meteors are created as tiny solid particles that enter Earth’s atmosphere from interplanetary space.
 Since the particles move at speeds of many kilometers per second, friction with the air vaporizes them at altitudes between 80 and 130 kilometers.
 The resulting flashes of light fade out within a few seconds.
 These “shooting stars” got their name because at night their luminous vapors look like stars moving rapidly across the sky.
 To be visible, a meteor must be within about 200 kilometers of the observer.
 On a typical dark, moonless night, an alert observer can see half a dozen meteors per hour.
 These sporadic meteors—those not associated with a meteor shower (explained in the next section)—are random occurrences.
 Over the entire Earth, the total number of meteors bright enough to be visible totals about 25 million per day.

 The typical meteor is produced by a particle with a mass of less than 1 gram—no larger than a pea.
 How can we see such a small particle?
 The light you see comes from the much larger region of heated, glowing gas surrounding this little grain of interplanetary material.
 Because of its high speed, the energy in a pea-sized meteor is as great as that of an artillery shell fired on Earth, but this energy is dispersed high in Earth’s atmosphere.
 (When these tiny projectiles hit an airless body like the Moon, they do make small craters and generally pulverize the surface.)